It is a deep state of unconsciousness where the affected individual is alive but cannot react or respond to external stimuli.

 CT scan test

-During a CT scan, several X-rays are used to create a detailed photo of the brain, so that strokes, tumors, anything else can be seen.
+During a CT scan, several X-rays create a detailed photo of the brain to see strokes, tumors, and anything else.

-This is done for the diagnosis and determination of the reason for the coma.
+This is done to diagnose and determine the reason for the coma.

 During this scan, electrical impulses in the brain can be measured after the doctor attaches small electrodes to the scalp.

-This test is done to determine if the coma was caused by a seizure.
+This test determines if the coma was caused by a seizure.

 Treatment of a Coma